proshore/zoho-google-calendar-event-sync/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+The project also contains a postman collection in the root, that helps to understand the API properly.

 ### Generate authentication token
 To generate the authentication token, Please visit the following link
 ````